Jackson Guitars: 1990s–present

 In the Fall of 2002, Fender Musical Instruments Corporation purchased Jackson from IMC, the company which had bought Jackson from Grover Jackson, and U.S. operations were moved to the Fender factory in Corona.
 Medium-high-end Jackson guitars were briefly made in Japan.
 Present day Fender-era Jackson and Charvel guitars are produced at Corona, California, Fujigen Nagano and Fender's Ensenada facility.
 Low-priced "budget" models are produced by sub-contractors based in Indonesia and China.

-After several years of running a successful company doing sub-contracting work for many well known guitar companies and extensive design consultancy, Grover Jackson is now co-owner of a new guitar brand, GJ2 Guitars, in Orange County, California.
+After several years of running a company doing sub-contracting work for many well known guitar companies and extensive design consultancy, Grover Jackson is now co-owner of a new guitar brand, GJ2 Guitars, in Orange County, California.
 His partner in this venture is former Fender Senior Vice President Jon Gold.